 - Are the “cool perks” too distracting?

-There are many factors that don’t immediately come to mind until you’ve put a cowork space to the test and evaluated it in person.
+There are many factors that you won’t anticipate until you’ve put a cowork space to the test and evaluated it in person.

 What are the people like?

-The engaged and communal environment of a good coworking space, for many people is very much worth the price of admission (and many of them still wind up being a pretty good deal).
-And as I mentioned with paid mastermind groups, having some money on the line and some people expecting to see us regularly, helps many of us take our commitments more seriously.
+The engaged and communal environment of a good coworking space can be worth the price of admission, and having some money on the line and some people expecting to see us regularly, helps many of us take our commitments more seriously.

 When trying out a space ask yourself: